Chrysostomos Michailidis

 Chrysostomos Michailidis (Χρυσόστομος Μιχαηλίδης, born 15 January 1975) is a Greek former professional footballer who played as a goalkeeper.
-He is the current goalkeeper coach of AEK Athens B.

 Club career

-Michailidis was born on 15 January 1975, in Ptolemaida and started at Eordaikos where he played for five years, before transferring to AEK Athens in 1997.
-In AEK he was purely a substitute goalkeeper in his first seasons with the team, while in December 2001, he was loaned to Ethnikos Asteras.
-The following season was his best at AEK, where he played in most matches as a starter, while also playing in several matches during the 2004–05 season, as an alternative to Dionysis Chiotis.
-With AEK Michailidis won the Greek cup in 2000, before leaving the club after eight seasons on their roster, in the summer of 2005.
+Michailidis started his career at Eordaikos where he played for five years.
+In the summer of 1997 he made the big step of his career and signed for AEK Athens.
+There, he was used as a goalkeeper during his first seasons.
+On 9 August 2001, he was loaned to Ethnikos Asteras for a season.
+In the following season he was the main goalkeeper at AEK, while he in the following years he was as an alternative to Dionysis Chiotis.
+During his spell at AEK, Michailidis won the Cup in 2000.

-After AEK, he went to Atromitos in whose colors he greatly stabilized his performance and had a very good presence for six years, and also scoring one goal with a penalty.
-With Atromitos he reached the cup final in 2011, where they faced his former club, AEK and lost 3–0.
+In the summer of 2005, his contract was expired and he moved to Atromitos.
+During his spell at the club he stabilized his performance and had a very good presence for six seasons, while also scoring once with a penalty.
+With Atromitos he reached the Cup final in 2011, where they faced his former club, AEK and lost 3–0.
 After Atromitos, he played in AEL and Panionios before ending his career in 2012.